synsense/sinabs/docs/api/from_torch.rst

 This module provides support for importing models into the sinabs from pytorch.

-.. py:currentmodule:: sinabs.from_torch
+.. autofunction:: sinabs.from_torch.from_model

-.. automodule:: sinabs.from_torch
+.. autoclass:: sinabs.from_torch.SpkConverter
     :members: